apache/apisix/docs/en/latest/tutorials/client-to-apisix-mtls.md

 ### Configure the certificate in APISIX

-Use curl to request APISIX Admin API to set up SSL for specific SNI.
+Use the `curl` command to request APISIX Admin API to set up SSL for specific SNI.

 :::note

-Note that the newline character in the certificate needs to be replaced with its escape character `\n`
+Note that the newline character in the certificate needs to be replaced with its escape character `\n`.

 :::